jcordry/effective-rotary-phone/lectureGit.md

 ## A Note

-Remember that **to checkout a branch** means to switch to a different branch than the one we are currently working on.
+Remember that **to checkout a branch** means: to switch to another branch, different to the one we are currently working on.

 ### Why do I need a branch?

 - You can also **checkout** a **commit**.
 Commits are identified by a hex value.
-- When you do the label to your local working copy of the project, aka **`HEAD`**, will move to this commit.
+- When you do, the label to your local working copy of the project, aka **`HEAD`**, will move to this commit.
 - We say that the `HEAD` is **detached** if there is no branch currently where `HEAD` is.